Longwood University - Study Abroad

 What doctors of hospitals (providers) can I go to?

-You are free to visit any provider you wish with the Atlas Travel plan, however the plan does have an optional network called the Coventry Healthcare Network in the USA.
+You are free to visit any provider you wish with the Atlas Travel plan, however the plan does have an optional network called the First Health Healthcare Network in the USA.
 If you stay inside the network you will have 100% coverage after your deductible (if you have one).
 You can locate a nearby provider by visiting our provider network search tool.